Lesson Title Goes Here for Loading

 I want to be up-front with you: I'm not a professional historian.
 I don't have a Ph.D. in Ancient History or the New Testament.
 But I've studied these questions for many years, and will be directing our attention to the scholarship of leading experts throughout the course.

-Why?
-Yes, their stories hold apologetic and evidential value for why it is reasonable for us to believe that Jesus rose from the dead.
-But importantly - and here's a theme you will see throughout Go & Tell - just as the resurrection transformed them for God's mission, so our ascended Lord is now transforming us for his mission.
+As I looked at this question, I realized the most important part of the resurrection isn't evidence but the transformation of our lives and communities.
+This is a key theme you will see throughout Go & Tell - just as the resurrection transformed the first disciples for God's mission, so our ascended Lord is now transforming us for his mission.

 One last thought: what will get you into shape: reading about weightlifting, or weightlifting?